Google Fi Coverage Map

 Google Fi vs. Verizon Coverage

-Google Fi’s coverage is worse than Verizon’s coverage.
+Google Fi’s overall coverage is worse than Verizon’s coverage.

 That said, Google Fi has substantially more 5G coverage than Verizon does.